Koredotcom/docs/docs/xo/how-tos/build-a-banking-assistant/train-the-assistant/manage-context-switching.md

 4. Next, open the **Manage Interruptions** dialog from the **more** (vertical ellipses) option.
 5. Customize the settings for this task as **Allow hold and resume** and set the **Hold Options** to _Hold the current task and resume back once the new task is completed_ and the **Resume Options** to _Resume the on hold task without any specific message to the user_.

-Next, modify the **Get Balance** dialog to capture the data sent by the Transfer Amount
+Next, modify the **Get Balance** dialog to capture the data sent by the Transfer Amount with the steps below:

 1. Open the **Get Balance** dialog.
 2. Add a **Script node** – _CheckAcId_ to check if the Account Number is available in the context, after the Intent node.

-Add the following **script**.
+3. Add the following **script**.
 This script checks for the Intent “*Transfer Amount*."
 Captures the account number and populates the AccountNumber entity with that value.

 ```js
 var i = koreUtil._.indexOf(context.historicTags[0].tags, 'Transfer Amount')
 context.entities.AccountNumber = context.historicTags[0].tags[i+1]
 ```

-<ol start="3"><li>Run the Bot and see the changes taking effect.</li></ol>
+<ol start="4"><li>Run the Bot and see the changes taking effect.</li></ol>

 ### Follow up Intents